rshiraishi1/rshiraishi1/README.md

 ### Hey!
-My name is Reiko Shiraishi (she/her), and I'm a sophomore at Santa Clara University, studying Computer Science and Mathematics.
+My name is Reiko Shiraishi (she/her), and I'm a junior at Santa Clara University, studying Computer Science and Mathematics.

 <!--